 A simple way to test this is to use a site called “canyouseeme” which allows you to test if a port is successfully open on you LAN.
 You simply type in the port number you wished to open and hit Check Port.
 It will either come back saying it was successful or that it can’t see the open port.

 Obviously what would be the point of performing these configurations if we didn’t know how to utilize them.

-However if we are trying to access something like a router/firewalls web GUI, we will need to use the web browser, the same way you access it on the LAN basically.
-With a slight twist as of course you need to include the port that will be triggering the web GUI.
-For instance if I configured the a Port Forward for my router to use port 8800 externally I would access it the following way.
+However, if we are trying to access something like a router/firewalls web GUI, we will need to use the web browser, the same way you access it on the LAN basically.
+With a slight twist as of course, you need to include the port that will be triggering the web GUI.
+For instance, if I configured the Port Forward for my router to use port 8800 externally I would access it the following way.